Venus 5

-Venus 5 (セーラー戦士·ビーナス·ファイブ, Sailor Senshi Venus Five) is a hentai anime two-part series about five schoolgirls with supernatural powers who must defend the Earth from the Evil Inma Empire and their leader, Necros.
+Venus 5 (セーラー戦士·ビーナス·ファイブ, Sailor Senshi Venus Five) is a Japanese adult anime two-part series about five schoolgirls with supernatural powers who must defend the Earth from the evil Inma Empire and their leader, Necros.
 It is a pornographic parody or rip-off of the Sailor Moon series, mostly in regards to the heroines and heroes.
 Venus 5 is created by Jin Ara.

 The title was created and produced in Japan in 1994 and released in North America by Central Park Media's Anime 18 imprint.
 It is directed by Osamu Inoue and written by Wataru Amano (screenplay) and Jin Ara (creator).
 There are only two parts to the series: The first is "The Inma Ball" and the sequel is "Labyrinth of the Inma".

 Overview

 The basic premise is that the Greek Goddess Aphrodite has secretly recruited 5 schoolgirls on earth to be her Venus Warriors.
 They are bestowed supernatural powers whenever they transform.
 There is Venus Pink, Venus Blue, Venus Green, Venus Red, and Venus Purple.
 They will be earth's only defense against a perverted force known as the Inma Empire.
 The leader of the Inma Empire is Necros, daughter of the Greek God Apollo (who in this series is the God of Lust).
 The Inma seek to resurrect Apollo and dominate the world, turning it into a perverted sexual empire.

 Hikari is Venus Pink, also the leader of the Venus 5.
 At the beginning of the story, she learns of her destiny from a talking cat named Buccha.
 He is a servant of Aphrodite and is sent to earth to aid and instruct the Venus 5.
 Unfortunately, the girls do not know that they have been selected to be Venus Warriors, and Buccha must find them and inform them of their secret identities.
 Every Venus warrior has a secret Venus mark on her body, a symbol that marks them as one of the Venus 5.

 The series is predominated by strong sexual themes, nudity, and gratuitous sex, but has mild violence.